dorncarlos/Android-builder-app/README.md

 3. **install dependencies**
    npm install
    npm start
+4. **Run the server**
+   node server.js

 ## connection

 1. Enable developer option and allow wireless debug in your device
+2. Make sure your devices are connected to the same WIFI network
+3. Go to WIFI settings on your android device and copy the ipv4 address

 ## usage